zlagpacan/LOROF/spec/design/alu_pipeline/alu_pipeline.md

     - IDLE VALUE: 2'hx
 - dest_PR_in
     - indicate which Physical Register to writeback to
+    - essentially a pass-through value to the end of the pipeline
+    - IDLE VALUE: 6'hx
+- ROB_index_in
+    - indicate which ROB index to set as complete
+    - essentially a pass-through value to the end of the pipeline
     - IDLE VALUE: 6'hx

 ### reg read info and data from PRF